 \end{equation}

-where \([U', V', 1]\) and \([U, V, 1]\) represent the coordinates of the matching points on the target and the source image.
-By setting one image as the target and others as the source, the whole time series imagery was aligned accurately (0.654 pixels in root mean square error (RMSE) of the matching points).
-Finally, an input mask was applied to define image regions that should be ignored in the following procedure, such as the sky and the regions too close to the camera.
-This process ensures that a set of pixel time series reflects phenological information of the exact location, which is essential in the vegetation classification process.
+where \([U', V', 1]\) and \([U, V, 1]\) represent the coordinates of the matching points on the target and source images, respectively.
+By setting one image as the target and the others as the source, the entire time-series imagery was aligned accurately (0.654 pixels in root mean square error (RMSE) of the matching points).
+Finally, an input mask was applied to define the image regions that should be ignored in the following procedure, such as the sky and regions too close to the camera.
+This process ensures that a pixel time series reflects phenological information about the exact location, which is essential in the vegetation classification process.

 \begin{figure}

 \includegraphics[width=1\linewidth]{paper_files/figures/Slide1} \caption{Pixel time series acquired from the time-lapse camera.
 A time series of pixel values (i.e., Red, Green, and Blue) for each pixel on the images (left) can be obtained.
-Since the images were taken in 8-bit JPEG format, the pixel values range from 0 to 255.
-The right plot shows the pixel time series of randomly sampled 10 pixels for each class.
+As the images were captured in 8-bit JPEG format, the pixel values range from 0–255.
+The plots on the right show the pixel time series of 10 pixels randomly sampled for each class.
 Each line represents a pixel's value (Red, Green, or Blue, shown as the line color) sampled from manually annotated vegetation polygons that were used to train the vegetation classifier (see \ref{dataset-preparation} for more detail).
-Such pixel time series reflects the autumn phenology of the vegetation and varies among vegetation classes.
-For example, the high Red values on Maple and Rowans show the autumn foliage.
-On the other hand, evergreen vegetation, such as Dwarf Bamboo and Dwarf Pine, show flat patterns in pixel values.}\label{fig:pixtimeseries}
+Such pixel time series reflect the fall phenology of the vegetation and vary among vegetation classes.
+For example, the high Red values on Maple and Rowans show the fall foliage.
+On the other hand, evergreen vegetation, such as Dwarf bamboo and Dwarf pine, show flat patterns in pixel values.}\label{fig:pixtimeseries}

 \end{figure}